bseltz-cohesity/scripts/reports/python/viewStorageReport/README.md

-# Generate Estimated Storage Per Object Report using Python
+# Generate View Storage Report using Python

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This python script creates a report of estimated storage consumption per object.
-Note that this report performs estimation so is not expected to be completely accurate.
+This python script creates a view storage report.

 ## Download the script